dandepeched/Hackintosh-ThinkPad-E580/README.md

 **Wi-Fi Fix**

 Native Wi-Fi adapter was replaced with Broadcom BCM94352Z

+While it is possible to make the AC3165 card work now, it is adviced to replace it with a better card that is supported.

 **Known Issues**
 * Lid close and FN keys stop working after sleep (fixed after reboot)